joshjohanning/github-misc-scripts/gh-cli/README.md

 Creates an enterprise organization - you just need to pass in the enterprise ID (obtained [via](./get-enterprise-id.sh)) along with billing email, admin logins, and organization name

-## create-repo-from-template.sh
+## create-repository-from-template.sh

-Create a new repo from a repo template - note that it only creates as public or private, if you want internal you have to do a subsequent call (see `change-repo-visibility.sh`)
+Create a new repo from a repo template - note that it only creates as public or private, if you want internal you have to do a subsequent call (see `change-repository-visibility.sh`)

 ## delete-release.sh

 Deletes a release from a repository - need the [ID](#get-releasessh) of the release

-## delete-repo.sh
+## delete-repository.sh

 Deletes a repo - also works if the repository is locked from a failed migration, etc.